NVIDIA/spark-rapids/docs/compatibility.md

 ### String to Float

+Casting from string to double on the GPU returns incorrect results when the string represents any number in the following ranges.
+In both cases the GPU returns `Double.MaxValue`.
+The default behavior in Apache Spark is to return `+Infinity` and `-Infinity`, respectively.

+- `1.7976931348623158E308 <= x < 1.7976931348623159E308`
+- `-1.7976931348623159E308 < x <= -1.7976931348623158E308`

-Casting from string to double on the GPU could sometimes return incorrect results if the string contains high precision values.
-In Apache Spark, the values are rounded to the nearest double, whereas the Rapids accelerator truncates the values directly.
+Casting from string to double on the GPU could also sometimes return incorrect results if the string contains high precision values.
+Apache Spark rounds the values to the nearest double, while the GPU truncates the values directly.

 Also, the GPU does not support casting from strings containing hex values to floating-point types.